-- Church planting is hard.
+- Expect challenges.
 Our thinking about church planting is biased by two things.
 First, the zeal and excitement of doing it.
-Secondly, the success stories.
+Secondly, the success stories can be misleading.
 It’s a lot like starting your own business.
-The Bill Gates stories encourage you to do it, but that’s the .0001% case.
+We retell the stories of Steve Jobs and Bill Gates, not the stories of those who didn’t make it.
 Something like 80% of church plants fail.
 I actually found this to be an encouraging point.
-If what you are doing feels hard and it’s helpful to know it actually is hard.
-I feel more realistic about the entrenched long term mindset that will be needed to pull it off.
+If what you are doing feels hard, it helps you prepare better, and be ready to push through challenges.

-- Most plants start with something.
-The last plant I was on, was not a raw plant.
+- Go where you can start with something.
+The first plant I was on, was not a raw plant.
 It was a replant of a work that someone had been working on for 15 years before we arrived.
 So it was a matter of bringing new resources and energy to something that existed.
-What we are doing in Cincinnati is literally start from nothing.
+Our second plant we literally started from scratch, and it was exponentially more difficult.
+On the third plant, we had a lot of great leads to build on, which made it easier.
 Many church plants happen as a “spin off” from an existing church.
-This means that the challenge is to turn 50 into 500.
-Our challenge is to turn 5 into 50.
-It’s made more difficult by the fact that we are not associated with a well-known and recognizable brand.
-On the other hand, we’ve gotten a lot of leads from our association with Curry Blake.
-He has a national draw, and people are always looking to connect with people who believe in his message.
+It is much easier to turn 50 into 500, than to turn 5 into 50.
+If you are able to associate with a well-known and recognizable brand when planting your church, consider doing it.